-3. Each year Notre Dame is visited by best estimate 13 million visitors way more than the Eiffel Tower itself which is visited by 6.9 million visitors per year.
+3. Each year Notre Dame is visited by a best estimate of 13 million visitors way more than the Eiffel Tower itself which is visited by 6.9 million visitors per year.

 6. There was a small hive of bees living on the roof of Notre Dame.
 Their honey was given away to the poor.

-8. Notre Dame is considered to be one of the finest examples of the French Gothic architecture.
+8. Notre Dame is considered to be one of the finest examples of French Gothic architecture.

 9. Notre Dame took over 200 years to be built.
 During the French revolution, a lot of the religious structures were destroyed to then be reconstructed by Eugene Viollet-le-Duc towards the middle of the 18th century.